Exclaimer raises $133 million to help companies manage email signatures

 Exclaimer already claims some 40,000 customers across 150 countries.
 These include Sony, Cisco, Mattel, Unicef, NBC, and the BBC, with some customers holding licenses for more than 300,000 users.
 The majority of these are cloud customers, paying a SaaS-based subscription to use the platform, while the remaining on-premise customers have bought a perpetual license with an annual maintenance and support contract.

-In terms of pricing, Exclaimer charges on a sliding scale based on the number of users requiring an email signature — this can cost around $15 per month to cover 10 users up to $415 per month for 500 users.
+In terms of pricing, Exclaimer charges on a sliding scale based on the number of users requiring an email signature — this can cost from around $15 per month to cover 10 users to $415 per month for 500 users.